Art at RPA

 Whilst we want our students to achieve the very best results possible, we believe that a truly deep and broad creative curriculum goes beyond what can be tested in examinations.
 Students can feel out of place in the context of creative institutions (Burgess and Burgess, 2020), so we make the most of the school’s location by taking students to museums and galleries.
 Students are signposted and encouraged to enter external competitions and initiatives including the ARTiculation Prize, the Sovereign Art prize, and the Royal Academy’s Young Artists' Summer Show.

-In Key Stage 3, students have one session per week.
+In Key Stage 3, students have one period per week.
 They learn about how to communicate ideas visually using a broad range of media, materials, techniques and processes.
 Students look at, discuss and reference the work of artists, designers & craftspeople from the past and present day and from a range of cultures and traditions.
 Students develop their creativity, ideas and increase proficiency in their execution.
 They develop a critical understanding of artists, designers and craftspeople and learn how to form reasoned judgements which informs their own work.

 The students study the following units: